Analysis - Italy's president steps into breach in crisis

 Firstly, there is no obvious alternative to Berlusconi for centre-right voters who make up the majority in Italy, despite his sharply declining popularity after a string of sexual and legal scandals, and business and political setbacks.

-The second is that while he seems too weak politically to take the decisive action that is necessary -- hamstrung as he is by the constant squabbling within his coalition, Berlusconi has been just strong enough to stay in power and has survived a series of confidence votes.
+The second is that while he seems too weak politically to take the decisive action that is necessary -- hamstrung as he is by the constant squabbling and disagreement within his coalition -- Berlusconi has been just strong enough to stay in power and has survived a series of confidence votes.

-However, there are strong signs that an increasing number of government deputies see the huge economic crisis as a deadly vote loser, and Berlusconi's majority may have evaporated already despite his significant residual powers of patronage.

-Napolitano's limited legal power is counter-balanced by the huge respect in which he is held by most Italians; when he speaks, it makes the front page.
+Napolitano's limited legal power is counter-balanced by the huge respect in which he is held by most Italians and when he speaks it makes the front page.

-Despite his former career as a senior official in Italy's defunct Communist Party, Napolitano's blend of natural dignity and the common touch have given him a unique status in Italy, even among the country's dominant conservative voting bloc.
+Despite his former career as a senior official in Italy's defunct Communist Party, Napolitano's blend of natural dignity and the common touch have given him a unique status in Italy, even among conservative voters.

-He enjoys approval ratings around 80 percent compared to less than 25 percent for Berlusconi.
+He enjoys approval ratings around 80 percent compared to under 25 percent for Berlusconi.

-Under pressure from the head of state, the markets and rebellions within the coalition, Berlusconi tried on Wednesday to produce tangible results to take to a G20 meeting in Cannes to meet impatient demands from euro zone leaders.
+Under pressure from the head of state, the markets and rebellions within the coalition, Berlusconi tried on Wednesday to produce tangible results, huddling for four hours with senior ministers before an evening cabinet meeting.

-He huddled for four hours with senior ministers before a long evening cabinet meeting but failed to win support for an immediate decree law, having to settle instead for more minor measures to be added to an existing bill and looking even more exposed.

-Berlusconi appears to have been blocked by Economy Minister Giulio Tremonti, a constant thorn in his side, but also by constitutional objections from Napolitano who believed some of the provisions did not fit the definition of urgency needed for a decree.

-Berlusconi and his ally, Northern League party leader Umberto Bossi, are widely believed to be trying to limp through to the end of the year before the government collapses.
+Berlusconi, and his ally the Northern League party leader Umberto Bossi, are widely believed to be trying to limp through to the end of the year before the government collapses.

-This strategy is based on the idea of Napolitano not mandating a technocratic or national unity government but allowing elections in the spring, giving the centre-right a chance of holding onto power.
+This strategy is based on the idea that in that case Napolitano would not mandate a technocrat or national unity government but allow elections in the spring, giving the centre-right a chance of holding on to power.

-As long as Berlusconi hangs on, Napolitano does not have the opportunity to appoint a new government.
-That means the chances of an emergency administration depend on a parliamentary "accident," when the prime minister loses a crucial vote through defections or absences in parliament.
+As long as Berlusconi hangs on, Napolitano does not have the opportunity to appoint a new government, meaning the chances of an emergency administration depend on a parliamentary "accident" when the prime minister loses a crucial vote through defections or absences in parliament.

-If Berlusconi's majority continues to dissolve, Napolitano may be able to take decisive action soon, although there are still deep disagreements among the politicians over economic measures, with the opposition apparently as divided as the government.
+Sources in the ruling PDL party say that after a defection of another member on Tuesday, their majority is now only four votes in the lower house.

+If that majority continues to dissolve, Napolitano's political judgement may be called upon sooner rather than later.